agile-ts/documentation/docs/quick_start/React.md

 ---

 Welcome to the React quick start guide.
-This tutorial will introduce you to AgileTs and teach you how to use its basic classes in React.
+This tutorial will introduce you to AgileTs and teach you how to use its basic functionalities in React.
 By the time you finish this guide, you should be able to start building your own AgileTs applications.
 **We recommend proceeding from top to bottom because some sections build on each other.**